skykooler/Lightningbeam/README_INSTALL.txt

 Building on Ubuntu/Debian:
 	1. In a terminal, type:
 			./mkdebian
-			cd debian
-			dpkg --build lightningbeam ./
-	2. Now there is a package, which can be installed however.
-	3. To create a RPM package:
+	2. This will create a .deb package, a RPM package, and a TGZ package.
-			sudo apt-get install alien
-			alien -r lightningbeam.deb
-	4. To create a Slackware TGZ package: alien -t lightningbeam.deb
 Building on Mac OSX:
 	1. In a terminal, type:
 			/usr/bin/python setup.py py2app